Mike Minor (baseball)

-Michael David Minor (born December 26, 1987) is an American professional baseball pitcher who is a free agent.
-He was drafted by the Atlanta Braves with the seventh overall pick in the 2009 MLB draft.
-He has played in Major League Baseball (MLB) for the Kansas City Royals, Texas Rangers, Oakland Athletics, and Cincinnati Reds.
+Michael David Minor (born December 26, 1987) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Atlanta Braves, Kansas City Royals, Texas Rangers, Oakland Athletics, and Cincinnati Reds.
+Minor played college baseball at Vanderbilt University and was selected by the Braves with the seventh overall pick in the 2009 MLB draft.

 Early life

 Minor had an outstanding high school career at Forrest School in Chapel Hill, Tennessee and was drafted in the 13th round of the 2006 Major League Baseball Draft by the Tampa Bay Devil Rays after his senior season.
 However, he did not sign, choosing to attend Vanderbilt University.

 College career

 Minor played at Vanderbilt University with fellow future first round draft picks Pedro Alvarez and David Price.